-The 4th Appellate District (Court) demonstrated material compliance in all of the payment processing areas that we evaluated during our audit.
-For example, the Court demonstrated sound management practices in the areas of matching and verifying invoices to applicable procurement agreements, and ensuring costs are reasonable and allowable.
+The 3rd Appellate District (Court) demonstrated material compliance in all of the payment processing areas that we evaluated during our audit.
+For example, the Court demonstrated sound management practices in the areas of matching and verifying invoices to applicable procurement agreements, ensuring it obtained proof of receiving the goods or services billed, and ensuring costs are reasonable and allowable.